 Spats

 Spats or leggings as they are sometimes known can be worn on their own or under a pair of shorts.
-They can also be worn under a GI which can be a lifesaver in the winter if your gym is as cold as ours is.
+They can also be worn under a GI which can be a lifesaver in the winter if your gym is cold.
 They are made from the same material as rashguards and fit very tight/closely to the body.

 Gum Shield